Oranges and reds

 • Water and pigment balance

 Available to purchase via me personally, email firstname.lastname@example.org

 More little mini-books which will be added to this series

 All these books will be aimed at the beginner botanical artist.
-Subjects will include: What is Botanical art, Easy to understand botany, Measuring and accurate drawing – tips, Painting techniques and application, Colour values in painting, Developing a composition – tools and tips, Framing and exhibiting – tips.
+Subjects will include: What is Botanical art, Easy to understand botany, Measuring and accurate drawing – tips, Painting techniques and application, Colour values in painting, Botany and the botanical artist, Developing a composition – tools and tips, Framing and exhibiting – tips.